Services

-Layperson Summary/Plain Language Summary (PLS)
+Layperson Summary / Plain Language Summary

-A Lay Summary (also referred to as layperson summary, trial results summary, plain language summary, simple language summaries, …) is a summary of the Clinical Study Report in plain language, ie, a summary understandable to a layperson, to be uploaded on a publicly available clinical trial register.
+A Layperson Summary (also referred to as layperson summary, trial results summary, plain language summary, simple language summaries, …) is a summary of the Clinical Study Report in plain language, ie, a summary understandable to a layperson, to be uploaded on a publicly available clinical trial register.
 The purpose of the Lay Summary is to aid trial participants and the general public in understanding clinical trial results and to provide greater transparency.

 The Lay Summary is mandatory in the EU following Regulation (EU) 536/2014.
 Posting the Lay Summary on a public portal should be done within 1 year after completion of the trial (or within 6 months after completion of a pediatric trial).
 Currently, the United States FDA does not require lay summaries of clinical trial results to be publicly disclosed (although it is encouraged).
 However, in line with the plain writing act of 2010, federal agencies in the United States should use clear government communication that the public can understand and use.
 Several pharmaceutical companies are already disclosing lay summaries on company websites or public websites gathering such lay summaries.